 This university is located in Québec City, Canada.
 To learn more about this city and country, please visit:

 Located in the heart of Quebec's historic capital city, Université Laval is one of Canada's leading universities.
-Among the top ten Canadian universities in terms of research, it has received more than 230 million dollars in external funds in year 2004 for research and international cooperation.
+It is among the top ten Canadian universities in terms of research.

 Université Laval campus is one of the most striking in Quebec.
-It covers 1.2 sq. km and has over 30 pavilions, all linked by 10 km of underground walkways.
+It covers around 5 miles and has over 30 pavilions, all linked by 6 miles of underground walkways.